PAIDiPaidThis.com

 How to pay less

-• Get the claim pre-authorised with your insurer so you know exactly what you will owe before surgery.
+• Get the claim pre-authorised with your insurer so you know exactly what you will owe before surgery, rather than finding out after the invoice arrives.

-• Ring several practices for quotes and ask each what is and isn't included.
+• Ring several practices for quotes and ask each one what is and isn't included, such as pre-op bloods, pain relief, the cone and follow-up checks.

-• Ask about spreading the cost through a practice payment plan or a pet finance option.
+• Ask about spreading the cost through a practice payment plan or a pet finance option before the bill is due, not after.

-• Use a first-opinion practice where clinically appropriate rather than a more expensive referral centre.
+• Use a first-opinion practice where clinically appropriate rather than a more expensive referral centre, and ask your vet plainly whether referral is necessary for your dog's case.

 Common questions